FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 or

-b) the server certificate is an NoDAS-approved website identification certificate, the certificate is valid and is not included in the certificate revocation list of party providing the certificate, and the organizationIdentifier attribute of the subject of the certificate consists of the Business ID or VAT identifier of the party submitting the information or the party authorised by that party.
+b) the server certificate is an eIDAS-approved website identification certificate, the certificate is valid and is not included in the certificate revocation list of party providing the certificate, and the organizationIdentifier attribute of the subject of the certificate consists of the Business ID or VAT identifier of the party submitting the information or the party authorised by that party.

 If the same Business ID or VAT identifier is used in the data traffic certificate and outgoing message signature certificate of the party submitting the information, the same certificate can be used for both purposes.